tfabris/BlueGigaEmpeg/README.md

       default settings to the Bluetooth chip again.

-See the iWrap 6.x command reference and the AVRCP command reference documents, linked in "Resources" elsewhere in this document, for more details on the incredibly rich and complex command language of this Bluetooth chip.
+See the iWrap 6.x command reference and the AVRCP command reference documents, linked in the ["Resources"](#resources) section of this document, for more details on the incredibly rich and complex command language of this Bluetooth chip.

 A note about response ordering in the debug console: